erobwen/causality/README.md

     x.propA = 2;
     // z is now 4

-However, the real power of causality lies in its more advanced primitives, cached and reCached which allow advanced reactive construction of data structures.
+However, there are a lot more interesting features to try out.

 # Features

-Causality supports the following powerful reactive primitives typically available in the global scope (unless otherwise specified):

-* create
-* repeatOnChange
-* invalidateOnChange
-* withoutSideEffects  (prevents side effects on observable objects)

-Causality objects also have the following methods.

-* cached
-* reCached
-* observe

-# Causality Global Functions

-The basic primitives of causality are observable, repeatOnChange, invalidateOnChange and withoutSideEffects.
-With only these, it is possible to create quite powerful reactive abstractions.

-## create
+## observable

-With create you simply create a causality object.
-The create function takes any other Javascript object as input.
+With observable you simply create a causality object.
+The observable function takes any other Javascript object as input.
 Example usage:

     observable({a: 1, b: 2, c: 3});
     observable([1, 2, 3]);